LavamasterYT/AirPods-for-Windows/README.md

 - And many more...

 All of this, however, will depend on how much free time I have.
 Hopefully I can knock out half of those features before Feburary.

+Oh yea I might change the name of the project to something different.
+Suggest some creative names!